alexbowe/leetcode-anki-with-grind75/README.md

 - Added an option to disable outputting the problem statement.
 This is useful if you want to share the deck without getting sued.
 - Added company tags.
 - Arranged all tags hierarchically (for use with [this add-on](https://ankiweb.net/shared/info/594329229)).
+- Added paid/free tags (these are card properties but tags can be nicer to work with).
+- Tagged `grind75::base` and `grind75::extended`.
+- Suspend all cards outside of `grind75::base` by default.

 A pre-compiled deck with all 169 Grind 75 problems (including premium problems) and no problem description (for the sake of legality) is available [here](Grind75.apkg).